Introduction

 - When your PET pharmacy reliably stocks it.

-- Vizamyl is a stronger tool for integrated biomarker-guided treatment pathways, especially if your clinic wants to build a “track, stop, adjust†model for expensive anti-amyloid biologics.
+- Vizamyl is better for integrated biomarker-guided treatment pathways, particularly if your clinic aims to establish a "track, stop, adjust" model for costly anti-amyloid biologics.
 Use Vizamyl

-- When you plan to quantify burden (e.g., Centiloid) for a patient already on anti-amyloid therapy - its label supports monitoring and repeat scans.
+- When you plan to quantify burden (e.g., Centiloid) for patients on anti-amyloid therapy - its label supports monitoring and repeat scans.

 - When you want on-label quantification (SUVR/Centiloid).

-- When you need to monitor plaque burden over time, especially on anti-amyloid drugs.
+- When you need to monitor plaque burden over time, especially for patients on anti-amyloid drugs.

 - When your site has reader training for higher white matter signal.